 That fucking smile.
-It teased him and turned him on and made him hate himself, because she was gone, she’d been so beautiful and for a few months she’d been his and only his, and now she was gone and she’d taken her smile with her, and all that he was left with was that motherfucking plant.
+It teased him and turned him on and made him hate himself, because she was gone, she’d been so beautiful and for a few months she’d been his and everything was easy, and now she was gone and she’d taken her smile with her, and all that he was left with was that motherfucking plant.

 He felt a stab of victorious satisfaction as the plant’s leaves buckled and drooped.
-Fuck you.
-And fuck Susie, and her beautiful fucking smile.
+Fuck that plant.
+And fuck Susie and her beautiful fucking smile.

 He sat there for a moment longer as his heartbeat returned to normal, then wiped himself off and lay back on the bed.
 The sheets were still cold, and now felt slightly clammy.
 The ceiling swirls peered down at him, and he stared back with his fists clenched behind his head.

 Had it been the smoking?
 Star Wars?
 For Christ’s sake, was it even the sofa?

 He didn’t know.
 He hadn’t a fucking clue.

 What did incompatible even mean?
 It sounded like one of those vapid labels women put on things when they didn’t have any real reasons to offer.
 Incompatible made things sounds important and valid, like there was some real problem beyond what do you want to do John and what are you feeling John and what do you think John.

 He turned his head and looked at the plant spread all over the floor.
 Its leaves still had that faint waxy sheen, though whether that was its natural glow or cum, he couldn’t tell.
 His sense of victory faded with the feeling of release, and it became just one more mess he would have to clean up, along with the wank-crusted tissues and empty crisp packets and dirty socks.